How Do Visuals Influence Consumer Behavior?

-For retailers who don’t have time to wade through deep databases of research, it’s helpful to consider the broader trends.
-Here are some key ways that visuals can affect consumers' shopping experiences.
+For retailers who don’t have time to wade through deep databases of research to understand consumers behaviour, it’s helpful to consider the broader trends.
+Here are some key ways that visuals can affect consumers’ shopping experiences.

 We know that color psychology is not a perfect science.
 Shades of bright blue or crimson red will not evoke the exact same reaction in two different people because of differences in culture, context, past experiences, and personal preferences.
 However, colors do influence customer perception of products and brands, especially when it comes to first impressions.
 Shoppers can make snap judgments about a product in only 90 seconds, and 90% of them will base this perception purely on color.

-Don't want to be limited by the connotations of certain colors?
+Don’t want to be limited by the connotations of certain colors?
+There are other factors that influence consumer buying decisions.
 Consider using visual merchandising technologies such as Endless Aisle to allow customers to visualize products in different colors even if your display room only has space for one model at a time.

-At a very basic level, the best way to get someone to buy your product is to make sure that they see it—especially when it comes to impulse purchases.
+At a very basic level, the best way to get someone to buy your product is to make sure that they see it — especially when it comes to impulse purchases.
 Shoppers are more likely to make an impulse buy if they can see the item easily from the aisle.
-Displays need to be eye-catching, and at eye-level, to have the most impact.
+Displays need to be eye-catching, and at eye-level, to have the most visual impulse impact.

 Digital merchandising tactics can help get consumers’ attention.
 Digital signage, for example, can be placed at eye-level throughout stores to promote products with customizable ads.
 With smart scheduling on digital signage, you can ensure that your displays align with peak traffic times or different promotions throughout the day.